 Follow up with country-level delegation to influence report

-A political statement has been negotiated but can influence statements
+A political statement has been negotiated but people can still influence these statements

 Access to justice on environmental issues presented an opportunity to explore how legal empowerment will advance the climate movement (environmental and land issues)